Scholarship and grant policies for all students

 Cost of attendance policy

 All WSU students are provided an estimated Cost of Attendance (COA).
 The COA is an estimated calculation of an averaged expenses for student's tuition and fees, books and supplies, room and board, transportation, and personal expenses for the period of enrollment.
 COA is also referred to as the financial aid budget.
 This budget is a key component in calculating your financial aid, and is initially calculated at full-time enrollment status.
-Your costs will be revised based on your actual tuition and university housing charges (if applicable).
+Your costs will be revised based on your actual tuition and fees.
 The COA is reviewed each year.

 Wayne State policy does not permit a student to receive institutional awards in conjunction with other awards in excess of that student's Cost of Attendance (COA).